benmarwick/cvequality/cran-comments.md

 * ubuntu 12.04 (on travis-ci & r-hub), R 3.3.2
 * win-builder (devel and release)

+## Third attempt at initial submit

+* Kurt Hornik writes " pls provide DOIs for the references in the Description"
+* Added DOIs in Description like so: Author (date) <DOI:xxx/xxx>

+R CMD check results
+0 errors | 0 warnings | 0 notes

 ## Second attempt at initial submit

 * Received feedback from Uwe Ligges